Finite temperature dopant-induced spin reorganization explored via tensor networks in the two-dimensional $t$-$J$ model: Thermodynamics

 Fig.~\ref{fig:Thermodynamics} summarizes bulk thermodynamics of the square lattice $t$-$J$ model in the thermodynamic limit.
 We focus especially on the low-to-intermediate temperature range $0.1 \lesssim T \lesssim 0.5$, where short-range AFM order and emergent pseudogap features become prominent~\cite{prelovvsek2000pseudo}.
 Fig.~\ref{fig:Thermodynamics}(A) shows the specific heat $C_{v}(T)=\partial_{T}{\langle H\rangle}$, which exhibits the expected spin-entropy peak associated with the formation of short-range antiferromagnetism.
 At (or very near) half filling ($n=1$), a broad maximum appears at $T\sim J$, reflecting the release of entropy when nearest-neighbor singlets proliferate and spin correlations grow.
 Upon increasing doping $1-n$, the peak diminishes in height and shifts to higher $T$, consistent with mobile holes breaking AFM bonds, reducing the spin stiffness, and shortening the antiferromagnetic length.
 In the high temperature window, $T \geq 1$, the inset reveals the anticipated linear in $1-n$ behavior of $C_{v}$ from high $T$ expansion: energy fluctuations are dominated by uncorrelated spins and holes.
+Please refer to Appendix \ref{app:chemical_potential} to see how doping depends on chemical potential and temperature $T$.

 Fig.~\ref{fig:Thermodynamics}(B) displays the uniform spin susceptibility $\chi(T)$.
 In principle,

 with $S^z_{\text{tot}}=\sum_i S^z_i$.
 However, in an infinite PEPS the direct evaluation of Eq.~(\ref{eq:chi_0}) is ill-conditioned at low $T$: the slow decay of $\langle S^z_i S^z_j\rangle$ with $|i{-}j|$ makes the sum sensitive to tiny long-distance errors.
 We therefore obtain $\chi$ from its definition.
 Adding a small uniform $S^{z}$ field,